 You’re in the right spot because after many rejection letters and many searches of my own, I now have articles published online at the top parenting websites and I want to help you do the same.

 Getting Started with Publishing Parenting Articles Online

 I began my blog in 2017, focusing on parenthood and funny stories from my childhood.
 That blog has since evolved to incorporate more of my professional know-how as a career coach and I now write combining parenting humor with career development.
+I even published a book about it!
 It’s such a fun combination!